CaptainOfFlyingDutchman/manvendrask.github.com/_posts/2025-10-19-why-colemak.md

 Practicing 20-30 minutes a day between these two tools was all it took to go from zero to comfortable.
 Together, they made learning Colemak almost addictive.

-# Switching Layouts On macOS
+# Switching Layouts on macOS

 I use both *QWERTY* and *Colemak* depending on the task.
 On macOS, switching is seamless - I have mapped `Ctrl + Option + Space` as a shortcut to toggle between layouts.
-This lets me code or write in Colemak but revert to QWERTY instantly when I need to type in certain character, e.g. the `₹` symbol, which is not available in *Colemak*.
+This lets me code or write in Colemak but revert to QWERTY instantly when I need to type in certain character, e.g. the `₹` symbol, which is not available on *Colemak* layout.

-# Why I Do Not Use Colemak On My Phone
+# Why I Do Not Use Colemak on My Phone

 Mobile typing is a completely different experience.
 You do not use all ten fingers; you rely on autocorrect, prediction, or swipe input.
 Efficiency gains from alternative layouts do not translate well to touchscreen keyboards, so I have kept my phone on the standard layout.

 # Three Month In: Results and Reflections

-After ***three*** month, I am comfortably typing at 70+ WPM - and closing in on my old 100+ WPM QWERTY speed.
+After ***three*** months, I am comfortably typing at 70+ WPM - and closing in on my old 100+ WPM QWERTY speed.
 More importantly, typing feels better.
 My hands are relaxed, my rhythm is smoother, and long sessions are less tiring.
 The wrist pain that used to be a constant background annoyance has nearly disappeared.

 *Learning Colemak has been one of the most rewarding productivity experiments I have done.
 It reminds me how small, thoughtful changes in tools can create lasting improvements in comfort and performance.*